jclark/microxml-er/recovery.md

 Allow use of HTML5 character names.

-We can simplify things by having an EMPTY token in some modes.
+Take advantage of EMPTY lexical token in some modes.